Balasubramanian-pg/Productized-Version/SAP/Tables/CEO Dashboard.md

+# CEO Dashboard
+(In case you missed the file name, idiot!)

 Here’s the **complete SAP table mapping** for your KPIs.
 I’ve included only tables where the **raw transactional or master data** is stored (not derived/calculated fields).
 If a KPI relies on external surveys (e.g., Net Promoter Score, Employee Engagement), SAP tables may not exist.

 ---